 [Section 34C inserted by No. 4 of 2002 s.
 59.]

 34D.
-Period during which dealer responsible: motor cycles
+Period after sale during which dealer responsible for defects in motor cycles

 The dealer is responsible under section 34 for a defect that appears in a motor cycle to which this Division applies before —